Nikitaras: Biography

 After the war, Nikitaras was jailed with his uncle Kolokotronis as strong opponents of the Bavarian Regency.

+In June 1839, Nikitaras founded the Filorthodoxos Eteria secret society with Georgios Kapodistrias and other members of Russian Party.
+Its aims included the promotion of the Christian Orthodox faith and the annexation of Ottoman controlled Thessaly, Macedonia and Epirus into the Greek state.
+In December 1839, Filorthodoxos Eteria's members decided to act upon their plans in anticipation of a rumored Russian army attack on Constantinople.
+They decided to arrest Otto on 1 January 1840, during the new year's liturgy and force him to either convert to Orthodoxy or abdicate.
+Soon after the decision to act was taken, one of the plotters Emmanouil Pappas gave the documents revealing the conspiracy's existence.
+On 23 December having gathered additional evidence, Greek authorities arrested Kapodistrias and Nikitaras.
+A trial of the plotters began on 11 July 1840.
+The judges accepted the argument that Kapodistrias and Stamatelopoulos had declared themselves leaders of the Filorthodoxos Eteria on their own accord and that the formation of the secret society had not been completed.
+They therefore could not be persecuted for forming a criminal organization and were subsequently acquitted.

 He was also a strong campaigner for the rights of those who fought in the Revolution.
 Nikitaras was released from prison in 1841, but the period in jail broke his health and he died in 1849 in Piraeus.

+Legacy

 He is especially famous for his words during the Third Siege of Missolonghi.
 When he arrived in the city with supplies, soldiers, who had not been paid in months, asked him if he had brought any money.
 Nikitaras, angry, flung down his sword, a weapon taken from a Turk he had killed, uttering the words: "I have only my sword, and that I gladly give for my country."

 Nikitaras is remembered in the poem by Nikos Gatsos, "The Knight and Death".

+Nikitaras' nickname "Turkofagos" was written on one of the AR-15–style rifles used in the Christchurch mosque shootings.